alexbevi/alexbevi.github.com/_posts/2026-03-23-reverse-engineering-harvester-with-ghidra-and-codex-part-3-file-formats.markdown

 - The native loader reads a requested zero-based line, strips the trailing CR/LF, and returns the shared text buffer directly.
 - `run_dialogue_response_menu` and `run_dialogue_keyword_menu` split visible options on `/`; there is no confirmed hidden topic-id layer behind those labels.
 - `load_dialogue_index` also pulls zero-based line `13` from `DIALOG.RSP` to seed the default keyword topic; in the sampled file that line is `BYE` (one-based line 14).
-- As a narrative point for a blog post, `DIALOG.RSP` shows Harvester leaning on designer-editable text tables even inside a fairly custom dialogue stack.
+- `DIALOG.RSP` shows Harvester leaning on designer-editable text tables even inside a fairly custom dialogue stack.

 ## `DIALOGUE.IDX` (Subtitle index)